hamishgibbs/pull_facebook_data_for_good/README.md

 This library is developed and tested in Python 3.8.

 *Disclaimer: This download routine will only work for those with access to the Facebook Geoinsights platform, and will only function for datasets to which the user has been granted access.
-This tool is not developed by or associated with Facebook, it is simply a utility to automate downloading data from the Geoinsights Platform.*
+This tool is not developed by or associated with Facebook, it is simply a utility to automate downloading data from the Geoinsights platform.*

 ### Installation